-The variation of a financial Order can be agreed between parties by consent or by making an application to the court.
-The court has the power to vary or discharge the Order concerned, or to suspend temporarily (and later revive) any provision of the Order.
+The changes can either be agreed between the two parties by consent, or by making an application for a variation order in family court.
+The court then has the power to vary or discharge the order, or to temporarily suspend (and perhaps later revive) any provision of the settlement.